speric/speric.github.com/_posts/2014-03-29-my-git-workflow.md

 feature branches whenever anything is merged into <code>master</code>, even if I don't think they will effect what I am doing.
 I've done this mainly because, if there is a conflict, I'd rather be in merge hell in the middle of working on a feature than at the end of a feature.
-It's dispiriting when you're about to open a shiny new PR and you realize it won't merge cleanly.
-It's a psychological thing!</p>
+It's dispiriting when you're about to open a shiny new PR and you realize it won't merge cleanly.</p>

-<p>Now, my commit
-history will be made up of all "WIP" commits, which is to say, the history will be messy and the messages be unhelpful.</p>

 <p>At this point I
 will <a href="http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html">rebase
 and squash</a> all of my commits on the
 <code>an-awesome-new-feature</code> branch into one commit.
 This commit
-message will be as informative as possible, since it will become the basis for the pull request message.</p>
+message will be as informative (detailed) as possible, since it will become the basis for the pull request message.</p>

 <p>Once that's done, I'll force push to the branch with my new rebased